| Title: | Iterative Steps for Postprocessing Model Predictions |

 As a result, the output column has the same number of levels as the input,

-except now has a possible entry [EQ]
+except now has a possible entry "[EQ]" that tidymodels functions know to

 exclude from further analyses.